EthanCavadia/EthanCavadia.github.io/index.md

 ## Intro

-I worked on the cirlcle and shpere optimization for a game engine.
-Those shapes are composed of two values, the center and the radius.
+I worked on the circles and sphere optimization for a game engine.
+Those shapes are composed of two values, the center, and the radius.
+Those shapes will be used later for the physics engine.
+Intersection
 Those shapes will be used later for the physics engine.

 ## Intersection